210426-java-react-enterprise/assignments/project-0.md

 - [ ] view the transaction history for an account
 - [ ] create multiple accounts per user (checking, savings, etc.)
 - [ ] share a joint account with another user
+    -- how am I going to implement this workflow
 - [ ] transfer money between accounts
 ## Minimum Features
 - [ ] Basic validation (no negative deposits/withdrawals, no overdrafting, etc.)